Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

 Test your Distance IR Bricklet
 ------------------------------

-To test your Distance IR Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For an installation guide click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Distance IR Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
-The latter is only for testing purposes.
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect an infrared distance sensor to the Bricklet and connect it to an arbitrary :ref:`Brick <product_overview_bricks>`.
+Connect an infrared distance sensor to the Bricklet and connect it to a :ref:`Brick <product_overview_bricks>`.
 You should have received a suitable cable with the Bricklet.